 By Meredith Simmons

 Personal interaction is critical to the beauty and wellness industry—you can’t provide beauty services, spinal adjustments, or massages without physically touching your clients.
-Because of this, you may be worried about the impact that COVID-19 (aka the coronavirus) could have on your business and looking to create a crisis plan.
+Because of this, you may be worried about the implications that COVID-19 could have on reopening your business and looking to develop a plan to best prepare you.

 If that’s you—know that you’re not alone.
-Salons, spas, massage studios, and wellness clinics everywhere are making hard decisions on what to do considering the coronavirus.
-Here are 10 ways you can keep your business going during this COVID-19 pandemic.
+Salons, spas, massage studios, and wellness clinics everywhere are making hard decisions on what to do considering COVID-19.
+Here are 10 ways you can keep your business open during COVID-19.